David-Seis/SecureYourAzureData/SQLSecurity/Security Checklist Template.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>SQL Server Security Checklist Template</h2>

-In <a href="https://github.com/David-Seis/SecureYourAzureData" target="_blank">the SQL Server Security Gtround to Cloud workshop</a> you'll cover the basics of securing SQL Server installations and databases, from on-premises systems to Microsoft Azure deployments.
+In <a href="https://github.com/David-Seis/SecureYourAzureData" target="_blank">the SQL Server Security Ground to Cloud workshop</a> you'll cover the basics of securing SQL Server installations and databases, from on-premises systems to Microsoft Azure deployments.
 After completing that workshop, you will know the basics of securing your system along with the other teams in your organization.
-This checklist should be used as a guide to form the basis of your own security posture, after you have completed this workshop and fully understand each section's implementation.
+This checklist should be used as a guide to form the basis of your own security posture, after you have completed the workshop and fully understand each section's implementation.

 This checklist covers both the Microsoft Azure SQL DB platform as well as physical installations of SQL Server on bare-metal or Virtual Machine Environments.
 SQL Server Installations are the responsibility of the data professional and their larger security team, and Microsoft Azure SQL DB security is a shared responsibility between Microsoft and your organization.
 A more [complete description of these responsibilities are here](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility).